ClaudioF9/Work-Day-Scheduler/pseudocode.md

 ##Pseudocode for Work day Scheduler

 1. Add time to header of webpage
-    -Use moment.js
+    -Use moment.js - done
-    -Add second count using setinterval
+    -Add second count using setinterval - not needed

 2. Create columns using bootstaps grids
     -3 colums required: 1 for time, 1 for description, 1 for save